In College Admissions Scandal, Prominent Lawyer Pleads Guilty

 The attorney said that his daughter, who did not know about the plans, has not yet applied to college, and is very upset about having been pulled into the matter.

-“I take full and sole responsibility for my conduct, and I am deeply ashamed of my behavior and my actions,” Caplan said in a statement to The Times.
+“I take full and sole responsibility for my conduct, and I am deeply ashamed of my behavior and my actions,” Caplan said in a statement to The New York Times.
 “I apologize not only to my family, friends, colleagues and the legal bar, but also to students everywhere who have been accepted to college through their own hard work.”

-Caplan had been placed on leave from his law firm, Willkie Farr, and is now no longer a partner there, as the firm announced that he leaving as “a result of his involvement in the college admissions matter and his recent statement regarding his intent to plead to a criminal charge.”
+Caplan had been placed on leave from his law firm, Willkie Farr & Gallagher, and is now no longer a partner there.
+The firm announced that Caplan was leaving as “a result of his involvement in the college admissions matter and his recent statement regarding his intent to plead to a criminal charge.”
 Caplan will now likely face disbarment.

 A graduate of Cornell University and Fordham Law School, Caplan specialized in private equity law.
 He was one of 33 parents charged in the original indictment, and others this week have announced guilty pleas, including Peter Jan Sartorio, a packaged-food entrepreneur in California.
-Several coaches involved have also pled guilty to the parts their played in the admisssions scam.
+Several coaches involved have also pleaded guilty to the parts they played in the admissions scam.

 Gordon Caplan, the former co-chairman of a top law firm, said he plans to plead guilty for his role in the college-admissions cheating scandal, the highest-profile parent yet to plead guilty https://t.co/Ueza3LABMV